Pre-Courant Algebroids: Symplectic almost Lie 2-algebroids and pre-Courant algebroids

-Clearly, we do not have a Courant algebroid, but do we have a pre-Courant algebroid?
+Clearly, we do not have a Courant algebroid structure, but do we have a pre-Courant algebroid structure?
 The answer is no. A direct calculation shows that

 for any $f \in C^{\infty}(M)$.
-Thus, we require $\mathcal{P} \in \A^{2}(\Pi \sT^{*} M)$ to be Poisson if the above is to vanish, and so $\{ \Theta, \Theta\} =0$.
-That is, given a quasi-Poisson structure we can build a symplectic nearly Lie 2-algebroid -- a `non-homological Courant algebroid' -- but not a pre-Courant algebroid. \end{coexample}
+Thus, we must require $\mathcal{P} \in \A^{2}(\Pi \sT^{*} M)$ to be Poisson if the above is to vanish, and so $\{ \Theta, \Theta\} =0$.
+That is, given a quasi-Poisson structure we can build a symplectic nearly Lie 2-algebroid, but \emph{not} a pre-Courant algebroid, i.e., a symplectic almost Lie 2-algebroid. \end{coexample}